StevensSEC/softe.club/sec.club/src/articles/resources.md

 - https://regexr.com - Make and test regular expressions, includes cheat sheet, real time updates as you type, and explainer.

+# Free Courses

+- [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/) - Learn all about tools to make you code faster and better.

 # Fun stuff to read about

 - [/r/programming](https://www.reddit.com/r/programming/top/?t=month) (stay away from anything that’s under 100 points, there is a lot of blog garbage and bad advice)